dotnet/AspNetCore.Docs/aspnet/web-forms/overview/ajax-control-toolkit/passwordstrength/testing-the-strength-of-a-password-cs.md

 ## Steps

-The `PasswordStrength` control extends a text box and checks whether the password in it is good enough .
+The `PasswordStrength` control extends a text box and checks whether the password in it is good enough.
 It offers a wealth of options via attributes; here are just some of them:

 - `MinimumNumericCharacters` minimum number of numeric characters required in the password
 - `MinimumSymbolCharacters` minimum number of symbol characters (not letters and digits) required in the password